An asymptotic theory for randomly forced discrete nonlinear heat equations: Main results

 where $\Upsilon^{-1}(1/0):=0$ and $c_p:=$ the optimal constant in Burkholder's inequality for discrete-parameter martingales.
 Conversely, if $\inf_{x\in\Z^d}u_0(x)>0$ and $L_\sigma:=\inf_{z\in\R} |\sigma(z)/z|>0$, then

 \end{theorem}

+To avoid confusion, we emphasize that the norm in the above inequalities is the $L^p(\P)$ norm that was defined in \eqref{norm}.

 The exact value of $c_p$ is not known \cite{Wang}.
-Burkholder's method itself produces $c_p \le 18pq^{1/2}$ \cite[Theorem 2.10, p.\ 23]{HH}, where $q:=p/(p-1)$ denotes the conjugate to $p$.
+Burkholder's method itself produces $c_p \le 18pq^{1/2}$ \cite{HH}, Theorem 2.10, page 23, where $q:=p/(p-1)$ denotes the conjugate to $p$.
 It is likely that better bounds are known, but we are not aware of them.

-Theorem \ref{th:spacetime} has a continuous counterpart in \cite{FK}.
-Next we point out that ``$u_0$ is bounded below" in Theorem \ref{th:spacetime} can some times be replaced by ``$u_0$ has finite support.''
+Theorem \ref{thspacetime} has a continuous counterpart in \cite{FK}.
+Next we point out that ``$u_0$ is bounded below'' in Theorem \ref{thspacetime} can sometimes be replaced by ``$u_0$ has finite support.''
 As far as we know, this does not seem to have a continuous analogue \cite{FK}.
 But first we recall the following standard definition:

-\begin{definition} $\sL$ is \emph{local} if there exists $R>0$ such that $P_{0,x}=0$ if $|x|>R$.\footnote{As is sometimes customary, we identify the Fredholm operator $\sP^n$ with its kernel, which is merely the $n$-step transition probability: $P^n_{x,y}=P^n_{0,y-x}$ at $(x\,,y)\in\Z^d\times\Z^d$.} \end{definition}
+\begin{definition} $\sL$ is \emph{local} if there exists $R>0$ such that $P_{0,x}=0$ if $|x|>R$.\footnote{As is sometimes customary, we identify the Fredholm operator $\sP^n$ with its kernel, which is merely the $n$-step transition probability: $P^n_{x,y}=P^n_{0,y-x}$ at $(x ,y)\in\Z^d\times\Z^d$.} \end{definition}

-\begin{theorem} Suppose $\sL$ is local and the $\xi$'s are i.i.d.\ with mean 0 and variance 1.
+\begin{theorem} Suppose $\sL$ is local, and the $\xi$s are i.i.d. with mean 0 and variance 1.
 In addition, $u_0\not\equiv 0$ has finite support, $\sigma$ is Lipschitz continuous with $\sigma(0)=0$, and $L_\sigma:=\inf_{z\in\R} |\sigma(z)/z|>0$.
-Then, for all $p\in[2\,,\infty)$, $M_n:=\sup_{x\in\Z^d}|u_n(x)|$ satisfies
+Then, for all $p\in[2 ,\infty)$, $M_n:=\sup_{x\in\Z^d}|u_n(x)|$ satisfies

 \end{theorem}